sampoder/sampoder/README.md

   <a href="https://scrapbook.hackclub.com/sampoder">Scrapbook</a>
 </p>

  I'm from 🇦🇺 Australia but live in 🇸🇬 Singapore.
 I enjoy making websites and interactive experiences!

-**📫 Email me:** hi@sampoder.com

-**😄 Pronouns:** he/him/his
+You can 📫 email me at [hi@sampoder.com](mailto:hi@sampoder.com).
+Also, my pronouns are `he/him/his`.